Emergent Symmetry in Quantum Phase Transitions: From Deconfined Quantum Critical Point to Gapless Quantum Spin Liquid

 Once SO(3) symmetry is satisfied, we only need to check the additional symmetry formed by $M_z$ and $D_x$.
-A simple but nontrivial quantity for the emergent O(4) symmetry is that at the transition point $J_c$ the ratio between the order parameters $\langle D^2_x \rangle / \langle M^2_0\rangle$ should be size-independent~\cite{loopmodel2,sreejith2019,nahum2019}.
-In Fig.~\ref{fig:O4_higherMoment}(a) for $J_{1y}=0.4$, we present the order parameter ratio on different sizes at different $J_2$, which give almost the same crossing $J_2$ with the phase transition point determined from crossing of $\xi_m/L$ and finite size scaling of order parameters.
-To provide more evidence, we also consider the higher-order moments of order parameters~\cite{loopmodel2,sreejith2019,nahum2019}, which are very challenging to compute.
-Within our capability, we compute $\langle M^4_z \rangle$ and $\langle M^2_z D^2_x \rangle$ to verify if the crossing of the ratio $\langle M^2_z D^2_x \rangle/\langle M^4_z \rangle$ is also located at the transition point $J_c$.
-As shown in Fig.~\ref{fig:O4_higherMoment}(c) for $J_{1y}=0.4$, the crossing $J_2$ value is indeed in very good agreement with $J_c$ determined by other ways.
-These results strongly support the emergence of O(4) symmetry at the AFM-VBS transition point.
-The results support that the emergent O(4) symmetry at the AFM-VBS transition points for fixed $J_{1y}=0.2$ and 0.55 can be found in Supplemental Material.
+A simple but nontrivial quantity of the emergent O(4) symmetry is that at the transition point $J_c$, the ratio between the order parameters $\langle D^2_x \rangle / \langle M^2_0\rangle$ should be independent of the system size ~\cite{loopmodel2,sreejith2019,nahum2019}.
+In Fig.~\ref{fig:O4_higherMoment}(a) for $J_{1y}=0.4$, we present the order parameter ratio for different system sizes at different $J_2$, which give rise to almost the same crossing $J_2$, with the phase transition point determined from the crossing of $\xi_m/L$ and finite size scaling of order parameters.
+We also consider the higher-order moments of order parameters~\cite{loopmodel2,sreejith2019,nahum2019}, which are challenging to compute.
+Within our capability, we compute $\langle M^4_z \rangle$ and $\langle M^2_z D^2_x \rangle$ to verify whether the crossing of the ratio $\langle M^2_z D^2_x \rangle/\langle M^4_z \rangle$ is located at the transition point $J_c$.
+As shown in Fig.~\ref{fig:O4_higherMoment}(c) for $J_{1y}=0.4$, the crossing $J_2$ value is indeed in good agreement with $J_c$ determined in other ways.
+These results strongly support the emergence of O(4) symmetry at the AFM--VBS transition point.
+Results supporting the emergent O(4) symmetry at the AFM--VBS transition points for fixed $J_{1y}=0.2$ and 0.55 can be found in the Supplemental Information.